Watch about Zillow…your Zestimate now has company.

 My Experience with the Redfin Estimate

 Now that it has been around for a while, I figured I’d check back in to let you know my thoughts.
-In general, Redfin Estimates tend to be higher than Zestimates, at least in personal experience.
+In general, Redfin Estimates tend to be higher than Zestimates, at least in my personal experience.

 This could have to do with the fact that Redfin data seems to be more up-to-date.
 But I’ve also come across some pretty glaring disparities, especially for condos in the same complex with the near-exact same square footage.